geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Is it just, like, not guaranteed?

 ##### **Geohot** [[00:52:23](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3143)]
 Yeah, it could go either direction.
 It's just a top of sort.
-So if you just have, like...
-So say you have, like...
-Like...
+So if you just have, like..
+So say you have, like..
+Like..
 Yeah, just the simplest case.
 You have a store to a buffer and a load from a buffer.
 So normally, if you have a load dependent on the buffer and a store dependent on the buffer, the top of sort does not guarantee which order it's going to put them in.
 But if you promise you can do both things, you can either do the load before the store by saying you want the store version of the buffer to be after the load, then you'll guarantee that the store happens after the load, vice versa.

 ##### **Geohot** [[00:53:02](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3182)]
 Okay.
 Let's move on.
 The next one is for C.